shoober420/windows11-scripts/README.md

  - HighPriority.bat (add programs to enable High Priority for them)
  - EnableHighPerfAdapter.bat (IF PERFORMANCE DECREASES, RUN DisableHighPerfAdapter.bat)
  - DisableOverlays.bat (IF CRASHING, FLICKERING, AND LOW FPS OCCUR, RUN EnableOverlays.bat)
- - EnableAMD_DalDramClockChangeLatencyNs.bat (only for Radeon cards, disable if screen flickerig occurs)
+ - EnableAMD_DalDramClockChangeLatencyNs.bat (only for Radeon cards, disable if screen flickering occurs)

  - Disable*.bat (DisableAppX.bat causes File Explorer to crash when opening right click context menu) (DO NOT RUN DisableStateRepository.bat and DisableDNSClient.bat) (Only run DisableHighPerfAdapter.bat if performance decreases when Enabled)